timcdlucas/translucent_interpretable_ML_review/translucent.md

 <!--- edited 1--->

 Similarly, the length scale, $\sigma$, in the Gaussian process model is a crude measure of complexity, with small values implying that the functional relationships are highly non linear (figure  @fig:gphyp).
-Here have $\sigma = Todo$ which implies there is little correlation between points further with Euclidean distance greater than Todo, in scaled and centred units.
+Here have $\sigma = Todo$ which implies there is little correlation between point separated by a Euclidean distance greater than Todo, in scaled and centred units.
 Todo interpret this in many dimensional space.
 <!--- edited 1--->

-Finally, the random forest model has two hyperparameters (figure @fig:rfhyp); mtry is the number of randomly selected covariates to build each tree with and min.node.size is the maximum number of datapoints that can be in a leaf node of a tree. min.node.size protects against overfitting and gives an indication of how much noise relative to signal there is.
+Finally, the Random Forest model has two hyperparameters (figure @fig:rfhyp); mtry is the number of randomly selected covariates to build each tree with and min.node.size is the maximum number of datapoints that can be in a leaf node of a tree. min.node.size protects against overfitting and gives an indication of how much noise relative to signal there is.
 Here, the smallest value of min.node.size tested gets elected which implies there is not much noise in the data relative to signal.
 The selected value for mtry was 20.